Partnership area: 6.6 million ha / 66,000 km2

-We’ve got 60 odd plants on the list at the moment.
-And every time we come out with different elders, we fill in some gaps because they remember different names.
-And that’s really important – to document that knowledge – because we really want to make sure it gets passed on.
+Every time we come out with different elders, we fill in some gaps because they remember different names.
+And that’s really important – to document that knowledge – to make sure it gets passed on.

 In the south-western pocket of the Birriliburu IPA is Katjarra – a vast landscape and area of significant cultural and ecological value.
-The hard, red sands provide an ideal breeding habitat for the Greater Bilby (Macrotis lagotis), which dig burrows to keep their young safe from predators.
+The hard, red sands provide an ideal breeding habitat for the Greater Bilby (Macrotis lagotis), which digs burrows to keep its young safe from predators.

 Bilby numbers have declined dramatically since European settlement and 10% of that decline has occurred in the past 12 years, with the current population estimated to be fewer than 10,000.

 The Birriliburu team are using fire management, informed by both traditional knowledge and modern ecological science, to protect areas with significant rock art sites and others that are habitat for the Greater Bilby.
-Fire scars are being mapped and management burns are being used to prevent damage caused by wildfires.
+Fire scars are being mapped and management burns are being used to prevent wildfires.

 Mapping of fire scars using satellite imagery enables us to build up an understanding of the fire history of priority areas.
 We're also now able to distinguish between fire scars that were created by ranger burns and wildfire.
 This mapping allows the rangers to demonstrate the difference they're making.
-Gradually, through time, as we burn more areas, and create a real patchwork of spinifex ages, hopefully we’ll see a reduction in the areas that wildfires are taking out.
+Gradually, as we burn more areas and create a patchwork of spinifex ages, we expect to see a reduction in the areas that wildfires are taking out.